rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 (natural language text, images, and videos) rather than neat rows in tables.

 ## Skill-building from games

+In 1997, when Deep Blue topped world chess champion Gary Kasparov, it did so with what's called "brute force", by using a supercomputer to analyze the outcome of every possible move, looking further ahead than any human possibly could.

 In 2016, IBM's Watson software beat the Jeopardy game champion by "learning" from books and encyclopedias.